bigskysoftware/_hyperscript/www/docs.md

 ## <a name="expressions"></a>[Expressions](#expressions)

 Expressions in hyperscript are mostly familiar from javascript, with a few exceptions and a few extensions.
+You can see [the expressions page](/expressions) for more detail.

 ### Things Similar to Javascript